rng-guy/NFSMWBartender/README.txt

 You are free to bundle this mod and any of its files with your own pursuit mod, NO CREDIT REQUIRED.
-If you include the .asi file, however, I ask that you do your users a favour and provide a link to this mod's GitHub repository (https://github.com/rng-guy/NFSMWBartender) in your mod's README file.
+If you include the .asi file, however, I ask that you do your users a favour and provide a link to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) in your mod's README.

 This mod would not have seen the light of day without
  • DarkByte, for Cheat Engine;